 You may have noticed that we like our craft beer and good food here in Golden and one of our favorite ways to burn those calories is to hit one of our numerous trails.
-Golden is an outdoors-lovers paradise with dozens of miles of trails pleasant enough for a nice stroll or an incline that can challenge even the fittest of us.
+Golden is an outdoors-lovers paradise with dozens of miles of trails pleasant enough for a nice stroll or an incline that can challenge even the most fit.

 WHAT YOU NEED TO KNOW TO HIKE IN GOLDEN

 Altitude – Sun protection, including sunscreen and sunglasses, is a must for everybody.
-At our altitude the suns rays are much more intense and without proper protection can get a sunburn as an unwelcome souvenir.
+At our altitude the sun's rays are much more intense and without proper protection you can get a sunburn as an unwelcome souvenir.